About Funza Lushaka

 Application Closing Date

 Please contact your university’s Funza Lushaka academic and administrative coordinators.
-Alternatively, you can also contact the Department of Basic Education here:
+Alternatively, you can also your provincial education department (PED) or contact the Department of Basic Education here:

 Phone: 012 357 3000